 Description of Procedure

 You will lie on a padded table.
 Electrodes will be placed on your chest to watch your heart rhythm.
-Your blood pressure will also be checked often.
+Your blood pressure will also be checked.

 Cuffs will be placed on your calves and thighs.
 The cuffs attach to air hoses.
-They will inflate and deflate the cuffs in rhythm with your heart.
+The cuffs will inflate and deflate in rhythm with the heart.
 You will feel strong pressure from the cuffs.
 The cuffs will inflate 60 to 80 times each minute during the treatment.

 How Long Will It Take?

-You will be treated for a total of 35 hours, spread out over 7 weeks.
+You will be treated for a total of 35 hours.
+It will be spread out over 7 weeks.

 Call Your Doctor

-- Numbness or tingling in shoulder, arm, or wrist
+- Numbness or tingling in the shoulder, arm, or wrist